-How Can I Socialize My Kitten?
+How Can I Socialize My Kitten or Cat?

 Some cats love to be around people and other pets, while others prefer to be left alone.
 No matter your cat’s temperament, you can take steps to make socialization a positive experience.
 Keep reading to learn how to introduce a new cat or kitten into your home or to other four-legged family members.

 How to introduce a new kitten or cat

 If you already have a cat, introducing a new kitten or cat into your home takes some preparation and planning.